 - Less urgent preventative services and care (dentists, elective health procedures), day programs, campgrounds, playgrounds, pools, athletic fields and courts, limited youth sports

-Phase 3 Openings (with guidelines)
+Phase 3 Openings - July 6

 Phase 4 Openings